6 Amazing Spots Around Katowice to Visit in Autumn and Winter

 - Hours: Tues – Sun: 10 am – 8 pm, Monday closed.

 - Price: the tour takes place under the guidance of a guide and after prior reservation.
-The cost of a tour of the Brewery and Museum is 25 PLN / 20 PLN, one selected object 20 PLN / 15 PLN.
+The prices can be found here.